apigee/3mv4d/routing-rule/README.md

 3. Turn [trace tool](http://docs.apigee.com/api-services/content/using-trace-tool-0) on

-## Make the API call with the proxy.
+## Make the API call to the proxy and observe the trace too see what target the requests are sent to.
 ```
 curl -i -X GET \
 	"http://ORGNAME-ENVNAME.apigee.net/v1/data/weather?w=2442047" \